syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 **Method 1: Adding SfEffectsView reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfEffectsView to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Add Packages](Getting-Started_images/Reference.png)

-N> SfEffectsView supports in Android and iOS.
+N> SfEffectsView is supported in Android and iOS.

 **Method 2: Adding SfEffectsView reference from toolbox**